jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    Specifies the SOCKS version (``4``) or (``5``)

 .. ts:cv::  CONFIG proxy.config.socks.socks_config_file STRING socks.config
+   :deprecated:

-   The socks_onfig file allows you to specify ranges of IP addresses that will not be relayed to the SOCKS server.
+   The socks.config file allows you to specify ranges of IP addresses that will not be relayed to the SOCKS server.
 It can also be used to configure AUTH information for SOCKSv5 servers.